-As a writing teacher, I am committed to helping students see composition as a craft that, when approached carefully, has the potential to positively transform both writers and their audiences.
+As a writing teacher, I am committed to helping students see composition as a craft that has the potential to positively transform writers and their audiences.
 My passion for this vocation is largely attributable to the long line of English instructors in my life who presented stimulating opportunities for me to practice writing and offered thoughtful feedback that pushed my thinking in generative directions.
 I am indebted to teachers such as Raúl Sánchez and Terry Harpold, who encouraged me to adopt courageous stances in my writing that engender new understandings of the world for myself and readers of my work.
 I am grateful to Eli Goldblatt and Beverly Moss, who showed me the radical service and learning possibilities inspired by community-engaged writing projects.
-And I hold deep gratitude for my mentors Scott DeWitt and Cynthia Selfe, who challenged me to explore the teaching and learning opportunities accessible through audio and video composition.
+And I hold deep gratitude for my mentors Scott Lloyd DeWitt and Cynthia L. Selfe, who challenged me to explore the teaching and learning opportunities accessible through audio and video composition.
 Put simply, these instructors taught me that composition can help students better understand the world and build connections with the people in it.

 Moreover, my “Literacy Narratives of Black Columbus” course asked students to apply their own areas of expertise to guide research topics and interview questions.
 Black military veterans in my course constructed multimodal presentations about the literacy practices of other military veterans.
 STEM students interviewed black engineering students about how literacy shapes knowledge-making in their field.
 A group of artists expanded their understanding of how literacy functions in the creation of black visual art.
 Finally, students interested in social work learned about the role literacy plays in community outreach by interviewing black workers at Saint Stephen’s Community House.
 Throughout the process of collecting and analyzing interviews, students learned about the communal basis of knowledge making.
-I believe that research never happens in isolation; it is the product of collaboration among many participants.
-My central goals in this course were for students to see themselves as part of this collaboration and to facilitate future research and inquiry by posting the interviews they collect to the DALN.
+I believe that student research should not happen in isolation; it should be the product of collaboration among many participants.
+My central goals in this course were for students to see themselves as part of this collaboration and to facilitate future research and inquiry by posting the interviews they collect to the Digital Archive of Literacy Narratives.